Ahsan400/MagicX_Mod_Files/Details/20H1/Desc.md

 	* Added "Programs & Features" In System Tools
 	* Added "Registry Editor" In System Tools
 	* Added "msconfig" In System Tools
-	* Added "Device Mnager" In System Tools
+	* Added "Device Manager" In System Tools
 	* Added "Services" In System Tools
 	* Added "Control Panel" In System Tools
-	* Added "Administrative Tools" To Right Click On This Pc
+	* Added "Administrative Tools" To Right Click On This PC
-	* Added "Control Panel" To Right Click On This Pc
+	* Added "Control Panel" To Right Click On This PC
-	* Added "Device Manager" To Right Click On This Pc
+	* Added "Device Manager" To Right Click On This PC
-	* Added "Disk Management" To Right Click On This Pc
+	* Added "Disk Management" To Right Click On This PC
-	* Added "Local Group Policy Editor" To Right Click On This Pc
+	* Added "Local Group Policy Editor" To Right Click On This PC
-	* Added "Programs & Features" To Right Click On This Pc
+	* Added "Programs & Features" To Right Click On This PC
-	* Added "Registry Editor" To Right Click On This Pc
+	* Added "Registry Editor" To Right Click On This PC
-	* Added "Services" To Right Click On This Pc
+	* Added "Services" To Right Click On This PC
-	* Added "Safe Mode Menu" To Right Click On This Pc
+	* Added "Safe Mode Menu" To Right Click On This PC
-	* Added "Tools Menu" To Right Click On This Pc
+	* Added "Tools Menu" To Right Click On This PC
-	* Added "System Tools Menu" To Right Click On This Pc
+	* Added "System Tools Menu" To Right Click On This PC
-	* Added "Turn Off Options" To Right Click On This Pc
+	* Added "Turn Off Options" To Right Click On This PC
 	* Added "Take Ownership" To All Files
 	* Added "Block Access" To All Files
-	* Added "Change Icon" To Folder And Frives
+	* Added "Change Icon" To Folder And Drives
 	* Added "Copy Folder Content List" To All Files
 	* Added "Permanently Delete" To All Files
-	* Added "Add To Firewall" To Exe Files
+	* Added "Add To Firewall" To exe Files
-	* Added "Delete From Firewall" To Exe Files
+	* Added "Delete From Firewall" To exe Files
 	* Added "Disk Cleanup" To Drives
 	* Added "Windows Batch File" In New Context Menu
 	* Added "Windows Command Script" In New Context Menu
 	* Added "HTML Document" In New Context Menu
-	* Added "Powershell Script" In New Context Menu
+	* Added "PowerShell Script" In New Context Menu
 	* Added "Python File" In New Context Menu
 	* Added "Registry Entry" In New Context Menu
 	* Added "C/C++ File" In New Context Menu
-	* Added "Javascript" In New Context Menu
+	* Added "JavaScript" In New Context Menu
 	* Added "VBscript File" In New Context Menu
 	* Added "XML Document" In New Context Menu
 	* And So Much More That I Forgot